renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 Order placement and cancellation is &lt;1ms if you are running in super-relayer mode (see [Super Relayers](/advanced-concepts/super-relayers)).
-We are constantly optimizing both latency and gas fees, but current estimates are ~100-500ms to match an order (fully parallelizable over all outstanding counterparty orders).
-Gas costs are ~10 USD to create a new wallet, and ~1 USD for each deposit/withdraw or positive order match.
+We are constantly optimizing both latency and gas fees, but current estimates are ~500ms to match an order (fully parallelizable over all outstanding counterparty orders).
+Gas costs are ~0.5 USD to create a new wallet, and ~1 USD for each deposit/withdraw or positive order match.
 Certain flags exist to maximize privacy, in exchange for higher gas fees.

 ### Does Renegade custody assets?
 Does Renegade need KYC?

 No, never.
 The protocol is open, permissionless, and immutable.
+Traders can voluntarily opt-in to match with a subset of counterparties that have passed KYC, but this is not required.

 ### Is Renegade Hiring?